Open Gromov-Witten disk invariants in the presence of an anti-symplectic involution: Orientability of

 is canonically oriented and thus its first Stiefel-Whitney class vanishes. \end{proof} \begin{remark} If $L$ is spin and all Maslov indexes are divisible by 4, we can take for $(E,F)$ the 0-dimensional bundle pair. \end{remark}

 \begin{example} The conditions of Theorem \ref{cor_rs} are satisfied for the fixed locus of every anti-symplectic involution on $\CP^{4n-1}$ or on a Calabi-Yau manifold, provided it is spin.
 In particular, they are satisfied for $\R \mathbb{P}^{4n-1}$.
-Theorem \ref{cor_rs} also applies to $(Q\times Q, \text{gr}(f))$, where $\text{gr}(f)$ is the graph of a symplectomorphism $f$ on a symplectic manifold $Q$ with $w_2(Q)=0$; $\text{gr}(f)$ is the fixed locus of the anti-symplectic involution $(x, y)\mapsto(f^{-1}(y),f(x))$.
-The conditions are also satisfied for $(\CP^{4n+1},\R\mathbb{P}^{4n+1})$ with $E$ being the tautological bundle over $\CP^{4n+1}$.
+Theorem \ref{cor_rs} also applies to $(Q\times Q, \omega\oplus -\omega)$ and $L$ being the graph of a symplectomorphism $f$ on a symplectic manifold $(Q,\omega)$ with $w_2(Q)=0$; in this case $L$ is the fixed locus of the anti-symplectic involution $(x, y)\mapsto(f^{-1}(y),f(x))$.
+The conditions are also satisfied for $(\CP^{4n+1},\R\mathbb{P}^{4n+1})$ with $E$ being the hyperplane bundle over $\CP^{4n+1}$.
 They also hold for $\CP^1\times \CP^1$ with the standard involution, since and thus the Maslov index of $b$ is 0 (mod 4).
 This theorem also applies for the complete intersections $X_{n;{\bf a}}$ satisfying the conditions of Corollary~\ref{cor_cp}. \end{example}